OutSystems/docs-support/src/enterprise/troubleshooting/vpn-troubleshooting-guide.md

 #### Solution

-Check the Dear Peer Detection (DPD) settings and ensure that:
+Check the Dead Peer Detection (DPD) settings and ensure that:

 * It's configured to [receive and respond to DPD messages](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#FirewallRules).
 * It's not too busy to respond to DPD messages from OutSystems VPN peers.